mdjahidhasan009/React-Note/state/redux/redux.md

 | When Called      | When state changes                                | Initially and potentially when props change             |
 | Use Cases        | Accessing data from the store                     | Dispatching actions to update the store                 |
 | Shorthand        | Not applicable                                    | Recommended when passing action creators directly       |

+## Structuring Redux Top-Level Directories
+A common and effective way to structure Redux applications involves organizing files into top-level directories.A typical structure looks like this:
+* **`components`:** Contains presentational (or "dumb") components.
+These components are UI-focused and unaware of Redux.
+They receive data and callbacks as props.
+* **`containers`:** Contains container (or "smart") components.
+These components are connected to the Redux store using `connect()` (or hooks).
+They subscribe to Redux state updates, dispatch actions, and pass data and callbacks as props to presentational components.
+* **`actions`:** Holds all action creators.
+Files within this directory often correspond to specific parts of the application's functionality.
+* **`reducers`:** Contains all reducers.
+Files are usually named to match the corresponding keys in the application's state tree.
+* **`store`:**  Contains the code for initializing the Redux store.

+### Components vs. Containers in React-Redux

+* **Component:** A component (functional or class-based) that focuses on the presentation of UI elements.
+It is unaware of Redux and receives data and event handlers as props.
+It is often reusable.
+* **Container:** A component that is connected to the Redux store.
+It uses `connect()` (or hooks) to subscribe to relevant parts of the state and dispatch actions.
+Containers often act as intermediaries, fetching data, transforming it if necessary, and passing it down as props to presentational components.
+They often do not render any DOM themselves, but rather delegate the rendering to the components they wrap.